 schedule massage (360) 947-3460

 If you are interested in learning a bit about what we do, below you will find a description of the treatment modalities used at the clinic.
 We tend to use a combination of these techniques in treatment, but can tailor our approach as necessary.
 Upon your first visit, you can expect your therapist to ask you some questions in order to assess your needs.
-We make it a point to continue to communicate with you so that modifications to the treatment plan can be made as necessary.
+We make it a point to continue this communication with you so that modifications to the treatment plan can be made as necessary.

 Communication with your therapist is very important in order to receive the most beneficial results and we encourage you to speak up if you have any questions or concerns about the treatment plan and how it is going.
 We do our best to check in with you throughout the session, but we also encourage you to let your therapist know anything you have questions or concerns about prior to and/or after each session as well.
 We do chart our findings each session and can provide you with these medical records upon request.
-We also accept insurance, and you can call your insurance company to find out more about that.

 Deep Tissue Massage is an approach which focuses on working through the superficial tissue layers to access the deeper structures of the musculoskeletal system using classical Swedish strokes.
 These classical strokes include effleurage, petrissage, friction, nerve strokes, jostling, tapotement and Swedish gymnastics which is a method of stretching.